MaayanLab/datacrossways/README.md

 ```sh
 ~/datacrossways/setup.sh
 ```
 Now you can run the aws configuration script which will create the resources.
-To run it requires the temp user credentials and a project name.
 Project names should not contain `commas`, `periods`, `underscores`, or `spaces`.
 Since the `bucket name` is created from the project name there can be a conflict.
 The bucket name is `<project_name>-dxw-vault`.
 Since bucket names are globally unique this might lead to errors.
 So make sure the project name is unique to avoid conflicts with existing resources.

 ![image](https://user-images.githubusercontent.com/32603869/181282184-4bc81bb8-4f00-417e-99e6-dc8db43a1b1e.png)